hunain6/Soduko-game/README.md

 # Soduko-game
-This is a sodoku game creted in c++.
+This is a sodoku game and soduko solver created in c++.
+Graphics are added through raylib library